 In addition, he called for rival operators' access to BT's network to be speeded up.

 BT has agreed with the telecoms watchdog Oftel to open up its network by July 2001.
 This so-called 'local loop unbundling' will allow rivals to use BT's copper wire network to deliver their own broadband services, such as asymmetric digital subscriber line (ADSL).

 BT has long argued that giving rivals access to its exchanges in this way could create security risks, and throw up problems with integrating technology.

-In effect, Brown is saying 'tough'.
-He has decided July 2001 is not soon enough: "I know that Oftel believes this timetable can be improved.
+In effect, Brown is saying "tough".
+He has decided July 2001 is not soon enough: "I know that Oftel believe this timetable can be improved.
 Let the industry be in no doubt that I stand full square behind Oftel in these aims.
-We will not allow any foot dragging here."
+We will not allow any foot-dragging here."

 Brown's populist request is clearly in tune with the demand for cheap internet access in the UK.
 BT points to its Surftime package of unmetered offerings which it announced in December as proof of its goodwill, and blamed "regulatory approvals" for the delay in implementation.

 That looks like small potatoes compared with the initiatives its rivals are announcing.
 Last week Telewest launched Surfunlimited, a £10-a-month unmetered access service so popular that users jammed Telewest's exchanges trying to get online.